 Contingent workers work for a company but are not considered employees.
 They may provide their services remotely or at your business location.

 Hiring contingent workers is an alternative work arrangement.
 It gives your business a higher level of flexibility to expand your labor force on-demand.
 With outsourcing, you can use the skills of different specialists for short-term work without employing them full-time.
+This means you can tackle an opportunity you may not have been able to tackle before.

 A contingent workforce can consist of freelancers, contractors, or consultants, among others.
 Usually, they are classified differently from temporary workers and part-time employees.